ludwig-lab/pyeCAP/README.md

 # Introduction to eba-toolkit

-## Disclaimer : version 0.0 of eba-toolkit is an alpha version and many of the methods have not been validated.
+## Disclaimer : version 0.0 of eba-toolkit is not a stable version and many of the methods have not been validated.
 This program is currently under development and all classes and methods may be subject to change.

 Python is a python package for the analysis of evoked compound action potentials (CAPs) in elecytrophysiology data sets.